kedro-org/kedro-viz/inspection-adapter-tickets/FRONTEND_HANDOFF.md

 - Update TypeScript types — required → optional for live-only fields.
 - Add the mode indicator if going with the hybrid option.
 - Add tests covering the lite-mode rendering for each detail-panel type.
+- Decide whether to extend `shortTypeMapping` (`src/config.js`) with raw catalog strings so dataset icons survive lite mode (see "What changed on the backend").

 #### Open question for the team to answer back